SizzlRetrat/EXBOS/README.md

 no iso files are set
-web browsers must be coded in c or batch to open and run on the os, look on the apmd sub directory
+web browsers must be coded in c or batch to open and run on the os, look on the apmd sub directory check all files, if you see the word 'appname' show the directory of your app =)